How to Install VS Code on Linux Mint 22 and 21

 sudo sysctl --system

-Verify the new limit is active:
+Verify the new limit:

 cat /proc/sys/fs/inotify/max_user_watches